timewave-computer/helios-proof-relayer/README.md

 # Lightwave Relayer

-A Rust application that relays proofs to a registry and performs health checks on light client data.
+A Rust application that relays proofs to a registry and performs health checks on [lightwave](https://github.com/timewave-computer/lightwave).

 ## Features